Miguel Enríquez (privateer): Silver shortage and feud with Ribera

 During this administration, a new treasurer was appointed to Puerto Rico, José del Pozo Oneto.
 Enríquez had tried to win the functionary's favor when he arrived, providing slaves and several other gifts.
 The first year of his incumbency was nominal, however, in early 1717 a series of conflicts between them became apparent.
 According to a witness account, these differences began when Enríquez refused to loan 4,000 pieces of eight that Pozo wanted for personal matters.
 Another factor could have been that the treasurer owned several stores in San Juan and was competing with the privateer in auctions.
 Eventually, Pozo sided with another man that was battling to gain power, dean Martín Calderón.
 Throughout Ribera's term, the elite class of San Juan launched a disparaging campaign, offended by the fact that a mulato had essentially become the most influential figure in Puerto Rico.
 They would constantly address the Spanish Crown and accused him of smuggling, a notable concern during the era, or attempted to disregard his privateering skills.
 The high class group that led the campaign was the Calderón family, to which the dean belonged.

 It is likely that these differences materialized years before, but that these groups were simply waiting for the opportune moment to act on them.
 Despite their status, the Calderón family was notorious for being involved with contraband and Ribera allied with them to pursue his own goals.
 The family even employed the influence of one of his members to create divisions between Enríquez and the newly arrived bishop Pedro de la Concepción Urtiaga.
 He was able to counter these accusations following the arrival of a prelate that favored him, neutralizing their influence.
+With the Calderón family on his side, Ribera decided to ignore all of the remaining families due to internal divisions.
+The governor went as far as eliminating any group that may threaten his intentions of creating a commercial monopoly, grounding Enríquez’s fleet by denying permits and trying to enter the business himself.
+The bishop quickly took notice and denounced these actions, avoiding the mail interception of the government.
+After briefly considering a relocation to Santo Domingo, Enríquez launched a counterattack.
+He proposed to the local authorities that they should speak on his behalf, accomplishing this through several figures, including Danío.